 Read Also: My Mom Died and I didn’t Cry; Am I Normal?

 In this article, I will guide you on how to organize your speech so that it is short, sweet and memorable.

 I gave a speech in my mother’s funeral way back in 2014 and to this day I still remember the content of the speech.

 Two years after I made the speech, one of my relatives told me she really loved the speech.

 I am by no means an expert in curating speeches but I know how to formulate a speech that will be remembered for a long time.

-1. Speak Simple Truths that are known
+1. Speak Simple Truths

 In your speech at your mom’s funeral, speak simple truths that mourners can relate to.
 Talk about how your mother was a good cook or how much she loved a specific type of dress.

 If most mourners know that your mom loved a particular dress, talk about your mom’s love for that dress.
 Such simple truths that resonate with your audience will prompt the audience to applaud you.

 The applause of the audience is what gives you fulfillment when you are offering a speech at your mother’s funeral.